Creepy Crawlers Thingmaker - Great Old Toy

 These new versions of old Creepy Crawlers are much safer than the one I used to play with.
 However, they still include plenty of disgusting fun stuff.

-This Creepy Crawler set seems to be the more preferred one of the two I have shown here.
-The molds slide into an oven, kind of like the old easy bake oven, that cooks with a light bulb and stays locked until it cools off.
-Be forewarned though, you have to buy a candelabra light bulb separately.
+This Creepy Crawler set works better one of the two I have shown here.
+The molds slide into an oven, kind of like the old easy bake oven.
+It cooks with a light bulb and stays locked until it cools off.
+Be forewarned though, you need to buy a 40 watt chandelier bulb, that doesn't have a tip, separately.

 Mega Bug Maker